Living. Holistic. Care.

-Lyme disease is one of the fastest-growing infectious diseases in the US and Western Europe with more than 400,000 new cases contracted each year in the US-an increase of more than 10 times what was previously believed.
+Lyme disease is one of the fastest-growing infectious diseases in the US and Western Europe, with more than 400,000 new cases contracted each year in the US – an increase of more than ten times what was previously believed.

 Source: Bay Area Lyme Foundation: https://www.bayarealyme.org/about-lyme/lyme-disease-facts-statistics/

-Unfortunately, standard medical care still does not view Lyme disease as a real illness.
-This is mostly because of the lack of adequate testing but also due to a lack of understanding of the disease.
-The Western Blot, for example only picks up levels of antibodies from Lyme.
+Unfortunately, standard medical care still does not view Lyme disease as an actual illness.
+This is primarily because of inadequate testing and understanding of the disease.
+The Western Blot, for example, only picks up levels of antibodies from Lyme.
 If only a few antibodies are detected, the person is considered not to have Lyme disease, although they may be symptomatic.
-Even if the patient tested positive for Lyme, treatment is only focused on antibiotic therapy for acute Lyme, whereas Lyme is often a chronic persistent infection, for which antibiotics are often ineffective.
-Luckily organizations like the International Association of Lyme and Associated Diseases (ISLADS), is leading the way on its resources and education for physicians to better understand this disorder.
+Even if the patient tests positive for Lyme, treatment only focuses on antibiotic therapy for acute Lyme.
+In contrast, Lyme is often a chronic, persistent infection for which antibiotics are often ineffective.
+Luckily, organizations like the International Association of Lyme and Associated Diseases (ISLADS) is leading the way in their resources and education for physicians to understand this disorder better.

-Another way to assess for Lyme is Dr. Horowitz MDs MSIDS questionnaire.
-For a copy of this questionnaire please contact our office.
+Another way to assess for Lyme is Dr. Horowitz MDs ’s MSIDS questionnaire.
+For a copy of this questionnaire, please contact our office.

 Symptoms of acute Lyme may include: